namuol/react-seamstress/CSS_OR_INLINE.md

 };
 ```

-The `getStyles()` method then returns an object that looks like this:
+The `getStyleProps()` method then returns an object that looks like this:

 ```js
 {